lwjglgamedev/zvk/bookcontents/chapter-07/chapter-07.md

 ```

 Each `Entity` shall have an identifier which should be unique.
 It is also linked to the model that will be used to render it through the
 `modelId` attribute.
-An `Entity` will have also a position, a rotation (modeled using a quaternion) and a scale.
+An `Entity` will also have a position, a rotation (modeled using a quaternion) and a scale.
 With all that information
 we are able to create a model matrix by calling the `update`.
-The `update` should be called, each time the position, rotation or scale
+The `update` should be called each time the position, rotation or scale
 changes.

 Now we can setup the required infrastructure to put the `ProjData` and `Entity` structs into work.
 We will add this to a new struct named